 For these new technologies, you didn’t have to go through IT; you could be up and running within minutes with virtual machines, computing infrastructure, and SaaS applications.
 Larger companies often wait until the technology is more mature to adopt it, so initially you see adoption by individuals or small companies.
 But once these technologies are more mature, we see larger companies and enterprises adopting them because they can yield astronomical cost savings.

 DevOps movement: a convergence of technologies and methodologies

 Application containerization, used for more than a decade at Google, but more recently made popular by Docker, is fueling the DevOps movement.
 Offering a new level of abstraction to efficiently develop applications that can be moved across distributed environments, containers – paired with the public cloud and open source tools, as well as APIs – are enabling organizations to iterate at a higher level for more rapid and flexible software development.

 Docker container adoption is rapidly increasing as organizations are adopting it to reach new levels of efficiency and scale.
-When I left Netflix almost a year ago, we were deploying more than 1 million containers per week, with thousands of production code pushes per day.
-This was how we were able to build a continuous delivery platform serving movies and TV shows to more than 75 million global Netflix members.
+When I left Netflix almost a year ago, we were deploying more than one million containers per week, with thousands of production code pushes per day.
+[In April 2018, Netflix published on its blog that it’s launching three million containers per week.]
+This approach was how we were able to build a continuous delivery platform serving movies and TV shows to more than 75 million global Netflix members.

 Leaving your comfort zone to enable the business